 The staff development programmes enable the development of the university teaching staff capacity and capability, skills acquisition and knowledge acquisition.
 This brings about effectiveness in the university teaching staff, doing the needful and enhance the foundation of success in teaching (Ahmed, 2013).
-Therefore, the basic ingredient of effective sustainable delivery of open and distance education programmes by university teaching staff development programmes.
+Therefore, the basic ingredient of effective sustainable delivery of open and distance education programmes by university teaching staff can be observed in effective teaching techniques which are learnt through implementation of staff development programmes.
 Staff development programmes can be formal and informal.
 The formal implementation of staff development programmes according to Olaniyan and Ojo (2018), involves the provisions made by school administrations to improve and enhance the multiplier effect of the training on the university teaching staff's performance, such formal development programmes include seminars, inter-school visitation, symposia, and many others.
 Thus, implementation of staff development programmes of education includes all training activities engaged in by university teaching staff, administrators and principals following their initial professional certification to educate the students more efficiently, effectively and interestingly (Olaniyan &Ojo, 2018).